Kick Start Your Resort Career

 Working in a resort isn't all fun and games, though; the environment can be fast-paced and hectic.
 During "peak" times at the resort, hours of work increase.
 "Down" times provide a refreshing break, with more days off and time to enjoy the surrounding area.
 However, down times can also be hard on your bank account!
 Save money through the peak times so you can enjoy the down times without financially stretching yourself too thin.

 Because resorts are usually located in non-urban settings, many staff live on site.
 A positive team-player attitude and agreeable disposition are critical to your success at work and in staff accommodations.

 Top five tips: find your perfect resort job today!

-1. Do Your Homework - The key to success in the hospitality industry is in landing a job you will truly enjoy.
+1. Do Your Homework: The key to success in the hospitality industry is in landing a job you will truly enjoy.
 Apply for positions in resorts where you are willing to relocate.
 Examine your personal likes, dislikes, skills and talents; do you love working with people?
-A foodservice job might be a great fit for you.
+A food service job might be a great fit for you.
 Do you prefer to work behind the scenes?
-A back-of-house hotel job like stewarding could be your dream come true!
+A back-of-house hotel job like stewarding could be your dream job.

 - The willingness to learn new ideas and skills

 3. Perfect Your Resume: This is your first contact with a potential employer.
 Make sure you are sending the right message.
 When asked what her company looks for when pre-screening candidates for employment, most employers look for employees with a professional, well put together resume and relevant experience that aligns with the role, not to mention a great attitude and a committment to customer service.

 4. Be Prepared: Research the organization before you apply or interview, and do your homework before you meet with someone face to face.
 Don't forget to prepare a set of good questions to ask the interviewer as this shows you're truly interested in learning about the company and are being thoughtful in how you can contribute.